Badger

 He then started to grow – which used up any spare calories – and so he continued to look like a waif and stray all through that first winter.

-Thankfully by the time he had been with us a year, things started to look up and as you can see from the lovely pictures, the summer of 2022 has been the making of him as Dr Green (grass), has done its work.
+Thankfully by the time he had been with us a year, things started to look up and as you can see from the lovely pictures, taken in the summer of 2022, Dr Green (grass), did a great job.

 Likes: